ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/create.rst

         //additional fields for the selected Victim Asset type }

-Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can included in the body of a POST request for the ``victimAssets`` object.
+Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a POST request for the ``victimAssets`` object.

 For example, the following query will create a Phone Victim Asset and add it to the Victim with ID 2: